XpiritBV/ContainerWorkshop-Docs/Lab7-RegistriesClusters.md

 ### Introduction

 If you want to store container images in a private repository and allow Kubernetes to use it, without managing credentials, you can use Azure Container Registry combined with [Azure Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).
-To do this, we will configure the cluster to integate with a container registry.
+To do this, we will configure the cluster to integrate with a container registry.

 ### Creating a Container Registry (if needed)
 If you do not have one yet, create an Azure Container Registry.
 Run the following command from the command-line to create it: